brentp/vcfexpress/README.md

   <PATH>  Path to input VCF or BCF file

 Options:
-  -e, --expression <EXPRESSION>    boolean Lua expression(s) to filter the VCF or BCF file -t, --template <TEMPLATE>        template expression in luau: https://luau-lang.org/syntax#string-interpolation. e.g. '{variant.chrom}:{variant.pos}'
+  -e, --expression <EXPRESSION>
+          boolean Lua expression(s) to filter the VCF or BCF file -s, --set-expression <SET_EXPRESSION>
+          expression(s) to set existing INFO fields (new ones can be added in prelude) e.g. --set-expression "AFmax=math.max(variant:info('AF'), variant:info('AFx'))" -t, --template <TEMPLATE>
+          template expression in luau: https://luau-lang.org/syntax#string-interpolation. e.g. '{variant.chrom}:{variant.pos}'
-  -l, --lua <LUA>                  File(s) containing lua code to load.
-May contain functions that will be called by the expressions
+  -l, --lua <LUA>
+          File(s) containing lua code to load.
+May contain functions that will be called by the expressions -p, --lua-prelude <LUA_PRELUDE>
-  -p, --lua-prelude <LUA_PRELUDE>  File containing lua code to run once before any variants are processed -o, --output <OUTPUT>            Optional output file.
-Default is stdout -h, --help                       Print help
+          File containing lua code to run once before any variants are processed -o, --output <OUTPUT>
+          Optional output file.
+Default is stdout
+  -h, --help
+          Print help
 ```

 # TODO

-+ Currently --info-expressions can only be used when output is VCF.
++ Currently --set-expressions can only be used when output is VCF.
 Update to support template output as well.
 So we need the header to translate.
++ suuport --set-expressions for FORMAT fields (the infrastructure for this is there, just have to expose it)
 + add a functional lib such as [Moses](https://github.com/Yonaba/Moses) or [Lume](https://github.com/rxi/lume) which have `map`/`filter` and other functions.
   (The user can add these on their own with `--lua`).
 + write a class to simplify accessing CSQ fields.